|Ranger giving program to child|

 Boreal Forest Scavenger Hunt: Boreal forest (grades 6-9)

 The Center also offers a small library of reference materials, maps, activities, and videos available for the public to check out.
+Download our PDF to find out more information about checking out items from our library.

 As always, there is no cost for any of the services the Alaska Centers provide.